 Chosen as one of Britain’s “Cosiest Places to Stay” by the travel writers in the Sunday Telegraph (February 2015).
 Described as ”a haven of peace in this crazy world” and “a timeless cossetting hotel”

 We received two awards from the independent Good Hotel Guide for 2016 and 2017 – the “Rooms with a View Award” and the “Walking Hotel Award.”

 Awarded a quality score of 9/10 by Fiona Duncan in her Sunday Telegraph hotel review column in July 2013.
 Also included in her "Top Ten Hotels of 2013".
 See the full review here

 Awarded Best Value Hotel 2011 by Johansens Hotel Guides for the second time!
 (2004 was the first)

-Awarded The Certificate of Excellence for four years running by Tripadvisor for consistently high customer ratings in 2010, and again in 2011, 2012 and 2013.
+Awarded The Tripadvisor Certificate of Excellence in 2017, and for all seven years previously, for consistently high customer ratings.

 Pen-y-Dyffryn was awarded the Cesar Best Country Hotel of the Year Award 2003 by the prestigious Good Hotel Guide.